 It’s affordable compared to most mattresses.

 If you’ve just moved into a new house and are starting up, you don’t need much money to get the same feel of a memory foam mattress.
-You can as well get yourself an air mattress since most cost between $24 to $120, which is only a fraction of what a traditional mattress would cost.
+You can also get an air mattress since most cost between $24 to $120, which is only a fraction of what a traditional mattress would cost.

 Things To Consider When Purchasing An Air Mattress